Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Results and Discussion

 \subsubsection{In the Eye region, SSTs are occurring}

-The Sea Surface Temperature(SST) over the Indian Ocean were examined taking into account the SSTs and their relationship with eye and RI.
-A SST was recorded in the Indian ocean during the ESCS, TAUKTAE, which reached 30 degrees Celsius \cite{bib11}.
-Observations have found that the SSTs near the ESCS circulation are higher than 30.0 degrees Celsius.
-In the Atlantic Ocean, the average eye SST is 29.2 degrees Celsius, according to \cite{bib6}.
-In eye scenes over the South China Sea, \cite{bib8} has shown that most SSTs exceed 29.0 degrees C near the storm circulation.
-In conclusion, \cite{bib12,bib13,bib14} consistent findings suggest that the high SSTs of the Indian Ocean near TC (greater than 30 degrees C) are likely to have contributed to the RI of TC, TAUKTAE, in addition to other factors such as low wind shear.
-In their research, the warmth of the SST is shown to be a primary contributor to the more intense TC is fundamentally due to higher sensible and latent heat fluxes.
+To assess the relationship between Sea Surface Temperature (SST) and the eye of the storm, as well as Rapid Intensification (RI), SSTs in the Indian Ocean were investigated.
+During the presence of ESCS, Tauktae, an SST of 30 degrees Celsius was recorded \cite{bib11}.
+Observations have indicated that SSTs near the circulation of ESCS are consistently above 30.0 degrees Celsius.
+Similarly, in the Atlantic Ocean, the average SST within the eye is reported as 29.2 degrees Celsius according to \cite{bib6}.
+In eye scenes observed over the South China Sea, \cite{bib8} demonstrates that most SSTs surpass 29.0 degrees Celsius near the storm's circulation.

+In summary, the collective findings of \cite{bib12, bib13, bib14} suggest a consistent association between high SSTs (above 30 degrees Celsius) in the Indian Ocean and the RI of TC, Tauktae.
+This relationship is attributed to various factors, including low wind shear.
+The research indicates that the warmth of SSTs plays a primary role in intensifying tropical cyclones by enhancing sensible and latent heat fluxes.